 The Women's Leadership Committee promotes programs unique to their group.
 Their activities expand the role of New Mexico Farm & Livestock Bureau beyond the traditional boundaries.

 Farm Bureau® Women's Activities

 Food Checkout Day- The Women's Leadership Committee recognizes that it takes the average American only 40 days to earn enough disposable income to pay for a yearly supply of food.
-Every year they commemorate the day by making contributions to the Ronald McDonald House, food shelters, pantries and other such charitable organizations.
+Every year they commemorate the day by making contributions to the Ronald McDonald House, food shelters, pantries, and other such charitable organizations.

 Ag in the Classroom- The Women's Leadership Committee supports and promotes programs and activities sponsored by the New Mexico Foundation for Agriculture in the Classroom.
 They assist by encouraging teachers to adopt an agriculture classroom program through activities and materials provided by Ag in the Classroom.
-Agricultural resources are provided to teachers and students, and so are classroom presentations.
+Agricultural resources are provided to teachers and students, and classroom presentations.

 Legislative Program- The Women's Leadership Committee becomes involved in letter writing, making personal contacts with legislators, and representing New Mexico Farm & Livestock Bureau at AgFest and at the Legislative Roundhouse feed.

 Training- The Women's Leadership Committee promotes New Mexico agriculture through training sessions at our summer and annual conferences, and through the NM Women in Ag Leadership Conference.

 District 1(Colfax, Union, Mora, Harding, San Miguel, Guadalupe counties): Crystal Armstrong